learnbyexample/practice_python_projects/practice_python_projects.md

 ### Image Labels

 By default, a button widget changes appearance based on whether it is held down, mouse is hovering over it, etc. This works well for cases where a button can be clicked multiple times, but not for a single click requirement in a game.
 For example, after a particular button is clicked on the game board, there should be no more effects since that button cannot be clicked again.
-You cannot use `disabled` state, since it will grey out the button.
+You cannot use the `disabled` state, since it will grey out the button.

 You can programmatically handle those button events so that it behaves as you want.
-Adding click functionality to a label widget is far easier.
-The downside is that you'll need to add code for changing appearance of a label if is held down, etc. That is left as an exercise for you.
+However, adding click functionality to a label widget is far easier.
+The downside is that you'll need to add code for changing the appearance of a label if is held down, etc. That is left as an exercise for you.

-Here's an example of using images for labels and adding click event for these labels.
+Here's an example of using images for labels and adding a click event for them.

 ```python
 # image_labels.py